starls51/3152-9-design-repository/tiled/guide.md

 - ~~Do not toggle features like flipping an object/tile horizontally/vertically.
 This actually breaks Tiled data.
 Perhaps a setup issue or Tiled application bug.~~
     - This is now supported.
 You can flip and rotate tiles freely.
 See shortcuts below.
-However, there are object tiles in Tiled (tiles that are added to object layers instead of tile layers).
-We are using that functionality to display Gale and a few other entities in the game.
-For now, you can toggle the horizontal flip on object tiles shown in the following image to display their actual orientation in Tiled.
-We will update the parser to support this soon so that there's no `facing_right` in custom properties for entities like birds.
+You can also toggle the horizontal flip on object tiles shown in the following image to display their actual orientation in Tiled since the bird textures only face a particular direction and you can flip them to improve visualization in Tiled, and it will indicate to the parser that the bird faces the opposite direction.
 ![rules](./recordings/flipping_properties.png)

 - Do not modify tilesets or templates unless you communicate such updates with the supporting team.
-You may accidentally break your the Tiled level you are working on if this is not done carefully!
+You may accidentally break the Tiled level you are working on if this is not done carefully!

 ## Step 8: Begin! & Some Shortcuts